codership/documentation/galeracluster/source/documentation/monitoring-cluster.rst

      | wsrep_cert_deps_distance | 23.8889 |
      +--------------------------+---------+

   This represents the node's potential degree for parallelization.
-In other words, the optimal value you can use with the :ref:`wsrep_applier_threads <wsrep_applier_threads>` parameter, given that there is no reason to assign more slave threads than transactions you can apply in parallel.
+In other words, the optimal value you can use with the :ref:`wsrep_slave_threads <wsrep_slave_threads>` or :ref:`wsrep_applier_threads <wsrep_applier_threads>` parameter, given that there is no reason to assign more slave threads than transactions you can apply in parallel.

 .. _`check-network-issues`:
 .. rst-class:: section-heading